Klatcy/DSA-Project-.-Amazon-Product-Review-Analysis-/README.md

 ![Pivot 1234  Amazon](https://github.com/user-attachments/assets/735fe02b-5a9c-41b2-a9b2-db85243b71be)

+The pivot table above provides a comprehensive report, showcasing:

+- Average Discount Percentage by Product Category
+- Total Number of Products in each Category
+- Total Number of Reviews by Category
+- Products with the Highest Average Rating in each Category

 ![Pivot 5 6 7 Amazon](https://github.com/user-attachments/assets/ea77b159-36a6-4b7c-869e-48d8af76de5f)

+The pivot table above provides a comprehensive report, showcasing:

+- Average Actual Price Vs Discounted Price by Category.
+- Products With Highest Number of Review.
+- Products With 50% Discount and more.

 ![Pivot 8, 9, 10, 11  Amazon](https://github.com/user-attachments/assets/6308a8af-dc3d-4e19-a5a8-80b2cad448a8)

+The pivot table above provides a comprehensive report, showcasing:

+- Distribution of Product Rating
+- Total Potential Revenue by Category
+- Unique Products Per Price Range
+- Rating Relating to Level of Discount

 ![Pivot 12, 13, 14   Amazon](https://github.com/user-attachments/assets/2ddaa0ba-ca1e-4093-94bf-8a7f842bd646)

+The pivot table above provides a comprehensive report, showcasing:

+- Products lesser than 1000
+- Product Category With Highest Discount
+- Top 5 Products in Terms of Rating and Review

 ![Amazon Dashboard](https://github.com/user-attachments/assets/ac4608f6-5c0c-4891-85ac-23f7406315ac)

 #### Conclusion